Considered the progenitor of the

 Flushing Freedom Mile |

-"Newsday" of the famous Flushing street where John Bowne lived.
+A brief expose of the famous Flushing house where John Bowne lived.
 John Bowne was

 the catalyst for the Remonstrance, since he was arrested by Stuyvesant for allowing